CommonUnity

 Comfort & convenience:

-I enjoy a rugged life and hard physical work, I can participate in a rugged life and hard physical work
+I can participate in a rugged life and hard physical work, I enjoy a rugged life and hard physical work

 Tech savvy: